 Bake some cakes and share

 Love to bake?
-Share your passion and suprise someone randomly.
+Share your passion and surprise someone randomly.
 Pop some brownies to the neighbours’ kids.
 Make some biscuits and leave them in the office kitchen.
-Bake some cupcakes and deliver to your local hospice or care home.
+Bake some cupcakes and deliver them to your local hospice or care home.

 More random acts of kindness ideas

-There are so many act of kindness you can practise on both with those nearby and remotely.
+There are so many acts of kindness you can practise both with those nearby and remotely.

 How far around the world can you spread a little happiness?